Commands

 Examples:

-fspec add-architecture-note AUTH-001 "Uses @cucumber/gherkin parser for validation"
+fspec add-architecture-note AUTH-001 "Uses @cucumber/gherkin parser"

 Remove Architecture Note